Mortgage Default Insurance (CMHC)

 How to minimize mortgage default insurance

 The only way to minimize your mortgage default insurance is by increasing your down payment as a percentage of your home price.
 To do this, you either have to increase the amount you put down or purchase a less expensive home.
 Examining the first option, you may want to consider additional sources for your down payment, such as a gift from a family member or, if you are a first-time home buyer, a tax-free withdrawal from your RRSP, as part of the RRSP Home Buyers' Plan.
-Starting in 2023, you are also able to use a new tax shelter, called the Tax-Free First Home Savings Account.
+Starting in 2023, you are also able to use a new tax-sheltered account, called the Tax-Free First Home Savings Account.

 Note that under the changes to CMHC underwriting on July 1st, 2020, you will not qualify for CMHC coverage if you borrow money for a down payment.
 If borrowing your down payment puts you over the 20% down payment threshold, however, you won't need mortgage default insurance at all.